 Methodology and evidential reasoning

-Conor Mayo-Wilson investigates causal and statistical reasoning in medical research and the quantitative social sciences; Alison Wylie focuses on strategies of evidential reasoning in the social and historical sciences, especially archeology; Lynn Hankinson Nelson considers evidential issues in evolutionary biology and human evolutionary psychology.
+Conor Mayo-Wilson investigates causal and statistical reasoning in medical research and the quantitative social sciences.
 Andrea Woody explores the impact of computational techniques, including search algorithms, for optimization and directed discovery in the natural sciences.
 Carole Lee examines the methods used to detect bias in judgment in psychology and peer review.
+Benjamin Feintzeig investigates the methodology used in physics for "quantization," or the construction of new quantum theories, and how philosophical perspectives might constrain the search for rigorous mathematical formulations of quantum field theories.

 Normative issues / science in context